-Since we plan, create and manage our own Funds, we retain the ability to control the design of our products thus allowing for flexibility in establishing performance thresholds.
 There is no guarantee that we will receive any Performance Fees until a performance period is successfully completed.
 See "Risk Factors".

-The table below summarizes the calculation of the Management Fee payable by the Class A and Class F holders of each of our Funds as well as the benchmark relevant to the calculation of the Performance Fee and the percentage of the portion of the return over the benchmark which we are entitled to earn as a Performance Fee.
+The table below summarizes the calculation of the Management Fee payable by the Class A (or benchmark Series for offshore funds) and Class F holders of each of our Funds as well as the benchmark relevant to the calculation of the Performance Fee and the percentage of the portion of the return over the benchmark which we are entitled to earn as a Performance Fee.